 What do you mean “nondenominational Mormon?”

-A nondenominational Mormon is a nondenominational Christian which is any Christian that doesn’t belong to any particular earthly church or denomination or identifies with multiple denominations.
+A nondenominational Mormon is a nondenominational Christian, which is a Christian that doesn’t belong to any particular earthly church or denomination or identifies with multiple denominations.
 As Latter Day Saints and Mormons, we understand that Joseph Smith is a modern prophet, and that the Book of Mormon is a book of Scripture, just as the Bible.
 As a nondenominational movement, the Fellowship does not favor any Latter Day Saint denomination.
-However members of the Fellowship may still belong to or have strong feelings for or ties to one or more established Latter Day Saint denominations.
+However, members of the Fellowship may still belong to or have strong feelings for or ties to one or more established Latter Day Saint denominations.

 By what or who’s authority are you doing this?

 Every member of the Church of Jesus Christ in Christian Fellowship was brought to the Church by the Holy Spirit.
 All positions are given through the spirit of prophecy and revelation.
 The founder was called of God and given the keys of the Melchizedek priesthood, the office of elder, by the Church of Jesus Christ of Latter-day Saints.
 Though he has been excommunicated for his testimony of Jesus Christ and the Book of Mormon from the Church of Jesus Chrsit of Latter-day Saints, these keys cannot be taken away by man.
-In addition, the angel Raphael, who is the same Melchizedek that Abraham paid tithes to (resurrected), was sent by the Lord and placed his hands upon David’s head, ordaining him to the office of High Priest, just as he did Joseph Smith.
-This was to ensure he had the keys needed to organize the Fellowship.
+In addition, the angel Raphael, who is the same Melchizedek that Abraham paid tithes to, resurrected, was sent by the Lord and placed his hands upon David’s head, ordaining him to the office of High Priest, just as he did Joseph Smith.
+This was to ensure he had the keys needed to organize the Fellowship when the time comes.

 What is the point of all this?